 It is important that all ride-outs comply with IAM policy.
 Here are some of the key elements that will help everyone remain safe:

 Safety > The primary consideration at all times when riding in a group is safety and at no time should the safety of riders or any third party be compromised for any reason.
 While the system should result in the elimination of undue risk for most circumstances it always remains the personal responsibility of all riders to exercise their own judgement about every course of action that they take.
 Each rider is responsible for their own safety, their own actions and any consequences that those actions may have.

 The Law > Traffic laws must be obeyed at all times when riding on the Public Highway.
 At no time when participating in a Group Organised Ride will any person riding in the group be expected or required to act illegally.
 If there is a conflict between anything and the Law, the Law must take precedence.

 Organisation > The ratio of Associates to Observer/ Senior Observer on a Group Organised ride should not exceed 3:1 and ideally should be no more that 2:1.
-In all cases, the Leader must be a qualified Observer (including Seniors) or a committee member.
-Where Associates participate, the Tail Ender must be an experienced Group Observer (Senior if possible).
+In all cases, the Leader must be a suitable person.
+Where Associates participate, the Tail Ender must also be a suitable person*.

 The following may take part in a Group organised ride.

 Senior Observer, Observer & Trainee Observer (who must be fully paid-up lAM and Group members);

 Member (fully paid-up members of both the lAM and Group);